 In My Place by Coldplay

-While most riffs are played low on the fretboard, here is a simple riff played on the higher strings.
+While most guitar riffs are played low on the fretboard, here is a simple riff played on the higher strings to help you feel comfortable with a different area of the fretboard.

 Use a clean tone with your neck or middle pickups to give your tone a more mellow sound.